Take Sanders’s 2020 Campaign Seriously and Literally

 “We must make our election between economy and Liberty, or profusion and servitude.” –Thomas Jefferson (1816)

-We are 11 months from the Iowa caucuses, but 12 Democrats have already declared their 2020 presidential candidacies for the latest perpetual presidential campaign cycle.
+The 2020 Democrat primaries are upcoming, and a large field of Democrats have declared their presidential candidacies for the latest of the perpetual presidential campaign cycles.

 Lesser known among the announced are Hawaii Rep. Tulsi Gabbard, Colorado Governor John Hickenlooper, Washington Governor Jay Inslee, former HUD Secretary Julián Castro, Maryland Rep. John Delaney, wealthy New York Entrepreneur Andrew Yang and South Bend Mayor Pete Buttigieg.